David Byrne: Solo album career: 1979–1981, 1989–present

 In January 2018, Byrne announced his first solo album in 14 years.
 American Utopia was released in March through Todo Mundo and Nonesuch Records.
 He also released the album's first single, "Everybody's Coming to My House", which he co-wrote with Eno.
 The subsequent tour – which showcased songs from American Utopia alongside highlights from his Talking Heads and solo career to date – was described by NME as being perhaps "the most ambitious and impressive live show of all time", blurring the lines "between gig and theatre, poetry and dance".

+In June 2025, Byrne released a new lead single "Everybody Laughs" and announced his next solo album Who Is the Sky?, with all songs being arranged by Ghost Train Orchestra.
+The album is set to be released in September via Matador, with the Who Is the Sky?
+Tour starting the same month.
+The album will also feature St. Vincent, Hayley Williams, and Tom Skinner.